Auctions

 "Before, he wouldn't help the jockey, he wouldn't run into the race.
 He would run away from horses and he'd only run down the lane.
 He wouldn't do anything right at all.
 The blinkers make him a much more educated horse."

 The colt out of the Scat Daddy mare Linda already has proven he can successfully go the 1 1/16-mile distance at Gulfstream Park, where the horses will break relatively close to the clubhouse turn.
+Gulfstream announced Feb.
+27 it was adding additional run-up to its 1 1/16- and 1 1/8-mile dirt races.

-"He's run the mile-and-a-sixteenth there twice, so I think that will be fine," Wilkes said.
+"He's run the mile and a sixteenth there twice, so I think that will be fine," Wilkes said.
 "I know the waters get deeper.
 We just have to keep getting better."

 Godolphin's Sovereignty is set to make his 2025 debut after concluding his 2-year-old campaign with a five-length maiden-breaking win in the 1 1/16-mile Street Sense Stakes (G3) Oct.
 27 at Churchill Downs.
 Trained by Hall of Famer Bill Mott, the son of Into Mischief will be ridden by Junior Alvarado.